 Manually “predigesting” your food can ease stomach symptoms.
 This effect is especially beneficial if you are not as active in the colder months, and your gut is feeling a little sedentary.

-You can clean up your diet to support your overall health and weight with a few good habits:
+You can clean up your diet to support your overall health and weight by:

-- Increase your fiber intake and watch out for unrefined carbohydrates.
+- Increasing your fiber intake and cutting out unrefined carbohydrates

-- Start each morning with one large glass of water.
+- Starting each morning with one large glass of water

-- Encourage healthy digestion by staying active after a meal.
+- Encouraging healthy digestion by staying active after a meal

 Expert Answers (Q&A)